vespaiach/image-slider/README.md

-# image-slider
+# Simple solution for image slider

-Simple solution for image slider
+This is demo source code for [image slider article](https://www.vespaiach.com/posts/image-slider)